 In a PV array formed from a number of strings, fault conditions can give rise to fault currents flowing though parts of the DC system.
-Two key problems need addressing overloaded string cables and excessive module reverse currents, both of which canpresent a considerable fire risk.
-For small systems where it is determined that string fuses are not required for module protection (maximum reverse currents less than module reverse current rating), a common approach is to ensure that the string cables are suitably rated such that they may safely carry the maximum possible fault current.
+Two key problems need addressing overloaded string cables and excessive module reverse currents, both of which can present a considerable fire risk.
+Up to two strings systems where it is determined that string fuses are not required for module protection (maximum reverse currents less than module reverse current rating), a common approach is to ensure that the string cables are suitably rated such that they may safely carry the maximum possible fault current.

-2.3.1 Sizing of Main DC Cable
+2.3.1 SIZING OF MAIN DC CABLE